9 amazing free things to do in Santa Cruz Galapagos and other tips

 The beach there is lovely, and you can rent a kayak, paddle around the bay, and snorkel along the coast.

 Unfortunately, the day we went turned quite cloudy and even chilly, so we didn’t dare touch the freezing water.
 But it was still nice to hang out there and admire the beautiful landscapes.
-I even take some good shot of a Pelican posing for me – well, he wasn’t even bothering, actually.
+I even took some good shots of a Pelican posing for me – well, he wasn’t even bothering, actually.

 It is located about 30 minutes drive from Puerto Ayora.
 Some suggest that you can bike there, but the road is winding with no cycling path on the side, so I don’t think it’s very safe.